A Step by Step Guide for Creating Media Strategy

 A media strategy is like a plan of action that aids your business to acquire its target demographic and increase the overall rate of customer conversion.
 The customer conversion rate is the percentage of people who take the desired action after looking at your website or the other form of media which calls on them to take action.
-Sometimes these call to actions can be longterm, for example, subscribing to a newsletter.
+Sometimes these call to actions can be long-term, for example, subscribing to a newsletter.
 Therefore having a good media strategy in place is extremely crucial for any business.

 The reason for creating a media strategy depends on what you want to accomplish by using it as different reasons require different approaches.
-However, if you have a thorough and specific media strategy plan you can accomplish all the different business objectives.
+However, if you have a thorough and specific strategy plan you can accomplish all the different business objectives.
 All media strategies have one approach when created; specific goals and demographics should be set.
 This is because a public service announcement will adopt a different media strategy than a strategy used to promote a movie.
 It is important that a media strategy has some combination of media to improve the frequency of the message.
 This is known as an integrated media plan.
-Achieving the perfect media strategy might be tricky and complicated which is why we have created a step by step guide of how to create a media strategy.
+Achieving the perfect media strategy might be tricky and complicated which is why we have created a step-by-step guide of how to create a media strategy.

 It is vital that you thoroughly research your target audience.
 This is because the more you learn about your target audience, the more effective your media strategy will be as you will target precisely the best places to get the most coverage.
 The things that you need to know about your audience are- on which media platform they spend their time, how they spend their time, and which media can be used to effectively reach the message to them.
-For example, if your product is garnered towards the teenage demographic it would be more effective to use social media.
+For example, if your product is garnered towards the teenage demographic it would be more effective to use a social media marketing strategy.

 For example, if your goal is to make money, even though this can be measured, a specific goal would be to increase profits by 30% in Q2.
 By setting this goal you can create a timeline that will keep you on track.

 This is an integral part of your media strategy as without a well-defined budget you might throw a lot of money at your planning strategy but will still not be able to achieve your goals.
 Defining your budget allows you to tink each of your strategies through and be more innovative in solving problems.
 This will also protect you from overspending or spending the resources that you don’t have.
+You can get a professional media planning and buying agency onboard who can help you achieve your goals with the optimum utilization of your funds.

-4. Craft your message: The message or the marketing proposition is the customer problem and how your business will solve it.
+The message or the marketing proposition is the customer problem and how your business will solve it.
 You have to design your marketing proposition based on research about the target audience.
 Your media plan could have different messages for different objectives and tie them together ina theme.
 This marketing proposition can also include creating a clear identity and brand for your organisation.
 Your message has to be engaging, interesting and simple.
 It should have a call to action.
 Getting the key messages right is an ongoing process- and you may have to make changes throughout the process of creating your media strategy plan.

-5. Create a call to action: All the media that you create should clearly state what action you want your audience to take.
+All the media that you create should clearly state what action you want your audience to take.
 It is essential that you are strategic about your call to action as it is the action that will bring the desired change.

 These are the qualities of a good call to action: